thomasclarke1969/documentation/quick-start/ios/authenticate.md

 #Authenticate
 Once connected, you will need to start the authentication process.
-The following code will complete the authentication process by connecting to the Layer Identity Serivce.
+The following implementation will perform the authentication process by connecting to the Layer Identity Service to get an Identity Token.
+It will then set the Identity Token on the `layerClient`
 You will need to replace `INSERT_USER_ID` with a valid User Id.

 ```emphasis